 - Key skills: if you are writing a functional CV or have some abilities you want to show off to the employer immediately, insert a key skills section underneath your personal profile.
 You should aim to detail four to five key skills at most.

 - How to include references: including reference contact details should be avoided – not only are these likely to change frequently, but it is more professional to state that “references are available upon request.”
 Additionally, you are more likely to be contacted prior to interview rather than the employer going straight to your references.

-In terms of formatting, keep it simple!
+In terms of formatting, the key is to keep it simple!
 Use a font size no smaller than 10 and typeface Arial.
 Always use bullet points to keep sections concise and highlight significant facts.
-Use appropriate headings and section breaks to ensure it is easy to read and that potential employers can find information without hassle.
+Use appropriate headings and section breaks to ensure it is easy to read so that potential employers can find information without hassle.
 We would also advise candidates not to include a photo as this can contravene equality and diversity measures within businesses.

-Finally, getting someone else to read over your CV is always helpful – ask family, friends or your Consultant to double-check your details.
+Finally, getting someone else to read over your CV is always helpful – ask family, friends or your Consultant to review your details.